ansu5555/pdf-viewer-reactjs/README.md

     rotationAngle: PropTypes.number, // Thumbnail rotation angle, values can be -90, 0 or 90.
 Default is 0

-    onTop: PropTypes.bool, // Thumbnail position, if set to true thumnail will be placed on top
+    onTop: PropTypes.bool, // Thumbnail position, if set to true thumbnail will be placed on top

     backgroundColor: PropTypes.string, // Color(hex or rgb) of the thumbnail container